Petrol price expected to hit ‘grim milestone’ this week due to Ukraine crisis

 The RAC said the average cost of a litre of petrol or diesel at UK forecourts on Tuesday was 149.30p or 152.68p respectively.

-Fuel prices have reached new record levels as the Ukraine crisis affects the price of oil.
+Fuel prices have reached new highs as the worsening tension in Ukraine affects the price of oil.

-It warned drivers to expect petrol prices to hit the “grim milestone” of 150p per litre in the coming days as retailers pass on rising wholesale costs.
+Families, who are already facing a growing cost of living crisis, can expect petrol prices to hit the “grim milestone” of 150p per litre in the coming days as retailers pass on rising wholesale costs.

+The RAC said the average cost of a litre of petrol or diesel at UK forecourts on Tuesday was 149.30p or 152.68p respectively, beating a previous record set only days earlier.

 The price of Brent crude oil hit a seven-year high of 99 US dollars on Tuesday due to concerns over the reliability of supplies after Russian troops entered eastern Ukraine.